for performing arts

 ARTISTS & COMPANIES

-Fabrik Cassiopée collabores currently with Jonathan Capdevielle (since 2009), Mickaël Phelippeau (since 2013) and Marcela Santander Corvalan (since September 2016) for administration, production and distribution.
+Fabrik Cassiopée currently collaborates with Jonathan Capdevielle / Poppydog (since 2009), Mickaël Phelippeau / bi-p (since 2013), Marcela Santander Corvalán / Mano Azul (since September 2016), Jonathan Drillet & Marlène Saldana / The UPSBD (since January 2022) and Hortense Belhôte for administration, production and distribution.
+Hortense Belhôte's projects are carried out as delegated productions.

-We have chosen to work with a limited number of artists, to be able to work as closely as possible taking into account the singularity of their approaches, to best develop their activities and and to propose an relevant and specific implementation according to the identity of the projects.
+We have chosen to work with a limited number of artists, in order to be able to support the singularity of their approach as closely as possible, to develop their activities as well as possible and to deploy a relevant and targeted implementation according to the nature of the projects.

 He has been involved as an actor in several performances such as: Personnage à réactiver, (by Pierre Joseph) (1994), Performance with Claude Wampler (1999), Mickey la Torche by Natacha de Pontcharra, translation Taoufik Jebali, directed by Lotfi Achour, Tunis (2000), Les Parieurs and Blonde Unfuckingbelievable Blond, directed by Marielle Pinsard (2002), Le Golem directed by David Girondin Moab (2004), Le Dispariteur, Le groupe St Augustin, Monsieur Villovitch, Hamlet and Marseille Massacre (atelier de création radiophonique - France Culture), directed by Yves-Noël Genod (2004-2010), Bodies in the cellar, directed by Vincent Thomasset (2013).
 He performs the role of Nicolas in the film Boys like us directed by Patric Chiha (release scheduled in Autumn 2014).

-Gisèle Vienne’s collaborator since the beginning, he has been performing in all her plays:
+Gisèle Vienne’s collaborator since the beginning, he has been performing in almost all her plays:

 After studying visual arts and performing with several different dance companies, Mickaël Phelippeau joined the ex.e.r.ce training program at the Centre Chorégraphique National de Montpellier.